isomerpages/moe-holyinnocentspri/pages/Announcements.md

 <h3><strong>Sports Carnival</strong></h3>
 <p>The Sports Carnival (P4 to P6) and Blended Learning Day (P1 to P3) will
 take place on Friday,<strong> 14 March 2025</strong>.
 P1 to P3 students
-are not required to attend school on Blended Learning Day (BLD).
-Further details on BLD will be given in a separate letter nearer the date.</p>
+are not required to attend school on Blended Learning Day (BLD).</p>
 <p>All Primary 4, 5 and 6 students are required to be present for the Sports
 Carnival.
 The objectives of the Sports Carnival are to provide opportunities for students to</p>